pSeven Enterprise deployment¶

 - Get the full version number from the pSeven Enterprise Helm chart.

-- Copy the pSeven Enterprise images from the DATADVANCE Registry.
+- Copy the pSeven Enterprise images from the pSeven SAS Registry.

 - Create the pSeven Enterprise user and set up password authentication for this user.